School celebrates Andi’s awesome achievement

 “At training I run five kilometres, so increasing the kilometres (makes) three not seem like a lot of kilometres, and I train harder,” Mole said.

-“I’ve got footy and basketball, and that helps.
-On saturday I do a five kilometre (run), wednesday three (kilometres) and Monday three (kilometres).”
+“I’ve got footy and basketball, and that helps, and on Saturday I do a five kilometre (run), Wednesday three (kilometres) and Monday three (kilometres).”

 School sports administrator Giuliana Faiola said the school community was extremely proud of Mole’s accomplishments.